sveinpg/build-your-own-react/README.md

 :bulb: You can use [setAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) to set attributes.

 :bulb: You can use [Object.entries](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) to loop through the keys and values of an object.

+:running: You know the hammer too?
+Just kidding.
+That was a tool joke.
+What a tool. `npm run test8`

 ## 9. Events